paulknewton/pi-tank-watcher/README.md

 TODO
 ![Temperature](img/temperature.png)

-## Anlaysing the data
+## Analysing the data
-OK - nearly there.
+OK - we are nearly there.
 We have the water level logged by the Pi to the ThingSpeak platform.
 We have weather data logged to ThingSpeak.
 Now let's try to put everything together - correlating water levels to weather (e.g. rainfall).

 ### ThingSpeak & MATLAB